Treblle/treblle-nextjs/README-NEST.md

 npm install treblle-js --save
 ```

-## Quick Start (Simplified Integration)
+## Quick Start

-The Treblle SDK now provides a simplified integration for NestJS with shared configuration between middleware and error handlers.
+The Treblle SDK provides several integration approaches for NestJS applications.

-### Option 1: Using the Module System (Recommended)
+### Option 1: Using the Function Middleware (Recommended)

+This approach uses a simple function middleware, which avoids dependency injection issues and is the most reliable method.

 ```typescript
 import { Module, NestModule, MiddlewareConsumer } from '@nestjs/common';